 Under his leadership, the Courier & Press was named best daily newspaper in Indiana in 2011 by the Hoosier State Press Association.
 The Courier & Press was a finalist for the same award in 2009 and 2010.

 A four-time Pulitzer Prize juror, Stewart helped lead the team at The Sun Herald in Biloxi, Miss. that won the 2006 Pulitzer Gold Medal for Public Service for coverage of Hurricane Katrina.
-He is the current President of the American Society of News Editors, the nation’s largest organization of news industry leaders.
+He is a past president of the American Society of News Editors, the nation’s largest organization of news industry leaders.

 Mizell earned a BS in journalism at Bowling Green State University and serves on the board of directors of the BGSU Alumni Association.
 He earned an MS in Executive Leadership and Organizational Change from Northern Kentucky University.